sws2apps/sws2apps-docs/organized/docs/app-overview/open-and-install.md

 But if you use Safari, to install the Organized app on macOS and add it to the Dock, follow these steps:

 1. Visit the organized-app.com link in Safari.
-2. Click on the "File" menu in the top left corner of the screen.
+2. Click on the "File" menu in the top-left corner of the screen.
 3. Select "Add to Dock..." from the dropdown menu.
 4. A pop-up window will appear asking if you want to add the app to your home screen.
 Click "Add" to confirm.
 5. The app will be downloaded and installed on your computer.